-Dispersant use Dispersant Testing & Approval Dispersant Dispersant Application Dispersant Stockpiles Authorisation Testing Approval Platforms & Resources Equipment Name & Quantity Location Checks The use of oil spill disper- sants is in general prohib- ited in Latvian waters The national contact point for dispersant use is the Marine and Inland Waters Administration of the State Environmental Service, Ministry of Environment None / No standard dis- persant testing scheme is in place.
-Testing of hazards to human health is per- formed by the laboratory of the Latvian Environment, Geology and Meteorology Agency None / No standard dis- persant approval scheme is in place List of approved disper- sants: None / No list of approved dispersants exists Vessel application: Limited vessel dispersant application capability is available.
+Dispersant use Dispersant Testing & Approval Dispersant Dispersant Application Dispersant Stockpiles Authorisation Testing Approval Platforms & Resources Equipment Name & Quantity Location Checks The use of oil spill disper- sants is in general prohib- ited in Latvian waters None / No standard dis- persant testing scheme is in place.
+Testing of hazards to human health is per- formed by the laboratory of the Latvian Environment, Geology and Meteorology Agency None / No standard dis- persant approval scheme is in place Vessel application: Limited vessel dispersant application capability is available.
 As the available dispersant spraying equip- ment is designed for a vessel of opportunity, it can be installed on any vessel of the Latvian Coast Guard Aircraft application: No aircraft dispersant application capability is available in Latvia Limited shipboard disper- sant spraying equipment is available: a diesel driven dispersant spraying system, with max dispersant rate in flow: 100 l/m.
 As the spray- ing equipment is designed for a vessel of opportunity, it can be installed on any vessel of the Latvian Coast Guard Limited dispersant stockpiles are avail- able in Latvia: 2,000 l of DASIC SLICK- GONE NS (type 2/3) Port of Liepaja, Latvian Coast Guard Regular, by the responsible officer of the Latvian Naval Forces